 Facebook’s announcement in January that it would introduce “bots” in its Messenger chat app sparked a new trend in the tech industry.
+Investors have begun pouring money into startups specializing in the artificial intelligence-powered software, which can order movie tickets and plan users’ calendars.
+Microsoft CEO Satya Nadella said in March that

 For Facebook, Microsoft, and legions of startups, bots are pie-in-the-sky bets on new technology.
 But for Japan’s messaging app Line, which recently announced developers can create their own bots in the app, they’re more like a desperate attempt to increase engagement, ahead of the company’s planned IPO.